-This is a song that I’ve heard many times over the years, but the tone and resolution coming through the Ananda was breathtaking to say the least.
+This is a song that I’ve heard many times over the years, but the tone and resolution coming through the Ananda were breathtaking, to say the least.

-It’s fairly flat, doesn’t roll off, and provides a ton of impact and slam without feeling bloated or cheap.
+It’s fairly flat, doesn’t roll off much at all, and provides a ton of impact and slam without feeling bloated or cheap.

-I find this type of sound to be nearly perfect; Everything sits in the mix as it should, and I’m not finding any one thing over powering the other.
+I find this type of sound to be nearly perfect; Everything sits in the mix as it should, and I’m not finding any one thing overpowering the other.

 99% of the time it’s going to sound great.
 I love it.
-But there are instances in which is comes across as kind of bright and perhaps slightly hot.
+But there are instances in which it comes across as kind of bright and perhaps slightly hot.

 It’s a very minor nitpick, but should be pointed out.